-Clay Thorp Executive Chairman
+Clay Thorp Chairman

 Clay co-founded PhaseBio Pharmaceuticals in 2002 and has served as a member of the company’s board of directors since that time.
 He has served as Chairman of PhaseBio since November 2014.
-Since 1995, Clay has co-founded seven companies in the life science arena including PhaseBio Pharmaceuticals.
-He also co-founded Hatteras Venture Partners in 2000, and has been instrumental in building the firm from its origins with a $3 million seed fund to a venture capital partnership that manages over $350 million across five funds.
-Clay was co-founder, CEO and Chairman of Synthematix, Inc., a chemistry informatics company acquired in April 2005 by Symyx Technologies (SMMX).
-He was the co-founder and head of corporate development for Novalon Pharmaceutical Corporation, where he led financing efforts and was head of business development from inception until Novalon’s sale to Karo Bio for $106.7 million in May of 2000.
-Prior to Novalon, Clay was the co-founder and president of Xanthon, Inc., a bioinformatics company with electro-chemical detection technology for direct analysis of DNA, RNA and proteins.
-Clay currently serves as Chairman of GeneCentric Diagnostics and is on the boards of Clearside Biomedical, Curoverse, Lysosomal Therapeutics, and Orig3n.
+Since 1995, Clay has co-founded seven life sciences companies, including PhaseBio.
+He also co-founded Hatteras Venture Partners in 2000, where he has been instrumental in building the firm from its origins with a $3 million seed fund to a venture capital partnership that manages over $350 million across five funds.
+Clay was co-founder, CEO and Chairman of Synthematix, Inc., a chemistry informatics company acquired in April 2005 by Symyx Technologies.
+He was the co-founder and Head of Corporate Development for Novalon Pharmaceutical Corporation, where he led financing efforts and was Head of Business Development from inception until Novalon’s sale to Karo Bio for $106.7 million in May 2000.
+Prior to Novalon, Clay was the co-founder and President of Xanthon, Inc., a bioinformatics company with electro-chemical detection technology for direct analysis of DNA, RNA and proteins.
+Clay currently serves as Chairman of GeneCentric Diagnostics and on the boards of Clearside Biomedical, Curoverse, Lysosomal Therapeutics and Orig3n.
 He received a BA in mathematics and art history from the University of North Carolina at Chapel Hill and a Masters of Public Policy from Harvard University.

 Nancy Hutson, PhD